-For the foreseeable future, I will be looking for remote opportunities– and I'm open to short and long engagements.
+For the foreseeable future, I will be looking for remote opportunities– for both short and long-term engagements.
 While I won't rule out the option of being on-site for kick-offs, it's not realistic to take on work that requires me regularly be on-site.
 Considering my current location, the travel curve is steep and I don't think that amount of travel is anyones interest.
 The current plan to is to be rather mobile regardless of how long I'm in Hawaii, and pick-up remote work along the way.

-I'm also actively seeking out a photo agency to help me expand my network, reach, and to facilitate photo-related projects (books, shows, etc).
+I'm actively seeking out a photo agency to help me expand my network, reach, and facilitate photo-related projects (books, shows, etc).
 At the moment, the photo world is entirely new to me, so I have few connections and limited understanding of how it all works.
-That being said, I'm also not looking for representation to get commercial/client type work (unless it fits some rather specific criteria).
+That being said, I'm also not looking for representation to focus on getting commercial/client type work (unless it fits some rather specific criteria).
 Photography is it's own independent thing that I want to keep from being compromised by too much exterior direction, so shooting for others would have to be on my own terms... which I realize makes things difficult.
-Basically for me: design is for use by others, and photography is art for myself (and whoever else gains enjoyment out of it).
+Basically: my design is for use by others, and my photography is art for myself (and whoever else gains enjoyment out of it).
 If there's a way to change that, I'm definitely all ears.